zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/ancestors.md

 ## public IEnumerable < HtmlNode > Ancestors()

 Gets all the ancestors of the node.
-Ancestors method is a member of **HtmlAgilityPack.HtmlNode**
+The Ancestors method is a member of **HtmlAgilityPack.HtmlNode**

 ### Returns: